telerik/xamarin-forms-docs/controls/chart/series/cartesian/features/chart-series-features-combine-mode.md

 ---
-title: CartegoricalSeries Combine Mode
+title: CartesianChart Combine Mode
-page_title: CartegoricalSeries Combine Mode
+page_title: CartesianChart Combine Mode
 slug: chart-series-combine-mode
+position: 0
 ---

-# CartegoricalSeries CombineMode #
+# CombineMode

 When the series in a RadCartesianChart are more than one, a few different drawing strategies can be used.
 The possible strategies are:

 - **None**: The series are not combined - each series is plotted independently.